Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 In this post, I’ll show you some of the best things to do in the city, amazing places to eat, and a few travel tips to prepare for your trip to this historic city.

-Note that this guide only talks about the things we actually did on the trip that we thought were fun.
+This guide only covers the fun things we did on the trip.

-In any case, you are welcome to add or remove some of the recommended activities from this list to suit your preferences.
+You can add or remove any of the suggested activities to suit your needs.

-Now that you’re ready to see the best of Cologne, the city of art, culture, and, of course, cologne.
+Now you’re ready to see the best of Cologne: the city of art, culture, and, of course, Cologne.

 Cologne (or Köln, as the locals call it) is perhaps most famous for its stunning Cologne Cathedral (Kölner Dom), a UNESCO World Heritage Site that towers over the city with breathtaking Gothic architecture.
 But there’s more!

 - Eau de Cologne: Yes, this is where the famous fragrance originated.
 Don’t forget to visit the Farina Fragrance Museum for a taste of history.
-As a heads-up, the museum is only open during organised tours.
-Find out what else is included with the ticket here.
+A heads-up: the museum is only open during organised tours.
+Please explore the additional benefits included with the ticket here.

 When to Visit Cologne?